Did Dick Cheney give orders to allow a plane, allegedly American Airlines Flight 77, to hit the Pentagon on the morning of Sept. 11?

 As I said before, this isn’t believable.
 It contradicts Cheney’s statements to Russert that he was told of a plane headed for the White House shortly after 9:30.
 That could only have been Flight 77.

 And the young man wouldn’t keep asking if the order still stands if the order was to shoot the plane down.
 They would simply have shot the plane down.
 But they didn’t.
 They didn’t shoot any planes down.
-Four planes were off course and out of communication but none was intercepted, let alone shot down.
+Four planes were off course and out of communication but none was intercepted, let alone shot down (although many wonder about the debris field eight miles from the Shanksville field and believe that this indicates that Flight 93 was actually shot down).

 Oh, I almost forgot.
 Mineta’s account of Cheney and the young man was omitted from the 9/11 Commission Report.
 And video of his testimony on the point is inexplicably missing from the Commission’s video archive.